 Pre-school Childcare costs – all 3 and 4 year olds are entitled to 15 hours of free early education for 38 weeks of the year.
 Some two year olds are also entitled to free care if you are on certain benefits.
 This can take place in nurseries, playgroups, pre-schools or at a childminder.
 To find out when your child will become eligible for their free place click here.

 All infant school children (Reception, Year 1 and Year 2) are entitled to free school meals.

 Your Local Authority is responsible for providing free school lunches.
 You can apply here

 Help with school uniforms – families on low income or benefits may be entitled to clothing grants or vouchers from their Local Authority to help with the costs of school uniforms.
 To apply, enter your postcode to find your local authority here.

 Free school transport – if you are a working parent, it can be difficult to get your children to school.
 The good news is, your child is automatically entitled to free school transport from your Local Authority, if;

 - they are between 5 and 16 years old

-- they attend the nearest suitable school but it is further than the statutory walking distance – that is, 2 miles for pupils under 8 and 3 miles for those aged 8 and over.
+- they attend the nearest suitable school but it is further than the statutory walking distance – that is, two miles for pupils under 8 and three miles for those aged 8 and over.

 They are also automatically entitled to free transport – no matter how far they live from the school – if they’re unable to walk for the following reasons:

 - They have special educational needs